mhscott/mhscott.github.io/_posts/2020-02-15-with-or-without-you.md

 not, but it's entertaining to examine.
 Just don't use this information to make any investment decisions.

-If you would like to scrape Google Scholar data as well, check out [this R package](https://github.com/jkeirstead/scholar).
+If you too would like to scrape Google Scholar data, check out [this R package](https://github.com/jkeirstead/scholar).